 For the strategic component, the focus is once again placed on digitalization.
-The targets set here - each with a weighting of 1.5% - are the share of digital orders to be generated ("digital orders," defined as the number of orders received via digital channels as a percentage of the total number of orders) and the share of digital quotes to customers ("digital quotes," defined as the number of quotes generated digitally as a percentage of the total number of 2%, the efficiency of the digital ordering processes ("average changes processed via digital channels," defined as the number of digital orders).
-As in the prior year, the two further focal areas relate to the aspect of sustainability (environmental, social and governance, ESG) and have been incorporated as non-financial targets: reduction in CO2e emissions - which comes under the environmental category but is also part of the Group strategy - and employee-related targets.
-Likewise as in the prior year, the targets for this purpose are as follows, with a weighting of 5% each: Reduction in CO2e emissions, employee satisfaction/leadership as measured in the Group-wide employee survey and further reduction in the lost time injury frequency (LTIF) rate throughout the Group.
+The targets set here - each with a weighting of 1.5% - are the share of digital orders to be generated ("digital orders," defined as the number of orders received via digital channels as a percentage of the total number of orders) and the share of digital quotes to customers ("digital quotes," defined as the number of quotes generated digitally as a percentage of the total number of quotes).
+To these is added, with a weighting of 2%, the efficiency of the digital ordering processes ("average changes processed via digital channels," defined as the number of manual corrections to orders received via digital channels as a percentage of the total number of digital orders).
+As in the prior year, the two further focal areas relate to the aspect of sustainability (environmental, social and governance, ESG) and have been incorporated as non-financial targets: reduction in CO_2 e emissions - which comes under the environmental category but is also part of the Group strategy - and employee-related targets.
+Likewise as in the prior year, the targets for this purpose are as follows, with a weighting of 5% each: Reduction in CO_2 e emissions, employee satisfaction/leadership as measured in the Group-wide employee survey and further reduction in the lost time injury frequency (LTIF) rate throughout the Group.
 These non-financial targets are specified with clear and measurable criteria.